firmata/ConfigurableFirmata/readme.md

 ##Installation

-- **If you are using Arduino IDE version 1.6.4 or higher** go to `Sketch > Include Library > Manage Libraries` and then search for "ConfigurableFirmata" and click on Install after tapping on the ConfigurableFirmata item in the filtered results.
-You can also use this same method to update ConfigurableFirmata.
+- **If you are using Arduino IDE version 1.6.4 or higher** go to `Sketch > Include Library > Manage Libraries` and then search for "ConfigurableFirmata" and click on `Install` after tapping on the ConfigurableFirmata item in the filtered results.
+You can also use this same method to update ConfigurableFirmata in the future.
-- **If you are using an older version of the Arduino IDE**, download or clone ConfigurableFirmata to your Arduino sketchbook library.
+- **If you are using an older version of the Arduino IDE**, download or clone ConfigurableFirmata to your Arduino sketchbook library folder.
 This is typically `/Documents/Arduino/libraries/` on Mac or Linux or `\My Documents\Arduino\libraries\` on Windows.

 ##Usage